rcracel/kiln-java-adaptor/README.md

 * **internalLogger** - the instance of a KilnInternalLogger to be used for internal logging.
 The default is to use a com.nevermindsoft.kiln.internal.log.KilnConsoleLogger( Level.WARN ).
 See documentation for more options.
 * **internalLoggerClassName** - the name of the class to be used for internal logging.
 This is an alternate way to specify the internal logger.
 Using the *internalLogger* property should be used instead whenever possible.
 * **platform** - the platform name to report to the kiln server.
 This is used for reporting purposes.
 If not specified, this will default to 'Java'.
+* **maxQueueSize** - this is the size of the appender's internal queue.
+The appender will start rejecting events after a queue reaches this size.
+The default value for this is 1000.
+* **maxStackTraceSize** - this is the max size of stack traces to avoid sending very large requests to the server.
+The default value for this is unlimited.

 ## Changelog